Wednesday, 18 January 2023

-Johnson, one of the great literary critics of the modern age, authored many influential essays and books.
-He is best known for his highly successful Dictionary of the English Language (1755) and as the subject of the first modern biography, James Boswell's Life of Johnson (1791).
-He was a conservative, but an unusual one who criticized many of the evils of his time.
+Johnson, one of the great literary critics and essayists of the modern age, is best known for his highly successful Dictionary of the English Language (1755).
+He was the subject of the first modern biography, James Boswell's Life of Johnson (1791).
+Johnson was a conservative, although an unusual one who criticized many of the evils of his time, including slavery.

 According to Boswell, Johnson made the remark about patriotism in the midst of a conversation with friends one night in April 1775.
 Boswell does not say who Johnson had in mind, but from the context of the discussion it was likely to have been the contemporary Whig politician Edmund Burke.